Capstone-Projects-2022-Fall/capstone-project-eagle-eye/README.md

 - [Accuracy Acceptance Test](https://tuprd.sharepoint.com/:x:/s/EagleEye/EWdHx1v9BtlFtRsry1cyuTQBJgaHO0FFUWlDnYv1JoK5iQ?e=4JadFO)
 - [GUI Acceptance Test](https://tuprd.sharepoint.com/:x:/s/EagleEye/EYXqKU9iX8BMiINHc47md6kBV9MAz1nlXfk62hJFckyXQg?e=BbGhvO)

+Contact Tyler Hyde at tuj66923@temple.edu for technical questions

 **Notes**

 - To exit live view make sure that the window displaying the video is active (i.e. click on it) and press and hold the `q` key until the window closes, you can then continue to use Eagle Eye as you normally would.